tommymaple/AODViot/README.md

 # AODViot
-a NEW AODV potocol to face to Iot network .CopyLeft NothingRights.
+a NEW AODV protocol to face to Iot network .CopyLeft NothingRights.